reinoute/progressive-carousel/README.md

 Progressive Carousel has a **consistent user experience** across different screen sizes, and on portrait/landscape orientation.
 There is no predefined amount of images for each breakpoint.

-On smaller screens, it shows a tiny bit of the next and previous image.
+On smaller screens, a tiny bit of the next and previous image is visible.
 This gives the user a hint that he can swipe the images left and right.

 On larger screens, more images are visible in the image strip.
 Although the carousel can be nested in a single column layout, it is recommended to show the images on full width of the page, maximizing available screen space.